TimJentzsch/fishpond/README.md

 ## License

-As usual in the chess ecosystem, this code is distributed under the terms of the [GPL-3.0 license](LICENSE).
+As usual in the chess ecosystem, this code is distributed under the terms of the [GNU AGPL](LICENSE).